Pacific Islanders in Publishing

 (she/her)

-Christine (Tina) Taitano DeLisle is a CHamoru daughter of Guåhan (Guam) residing on the Dakota homelands of Minneapolis.
-She is an Associate Professor in the Department of American Indian Studies at the University of Minnesota.
-Her research commitments are on researching Native Pacific Islander histories, especially women’s stories, public history and rewriting histories of the island of Guåhan from a CHamoru perspective.
+Christine (Tina) Taitano DeLisle is a CHamoru daughter of Guåhan (Guam) residing in Minneapolis.
+She's an Associate Professor in the Department of American Indian Studies at the University of Minnesota.
+Her research focuses on Native Pacific Islander histories, especially women’s stories and the rewriting of Guåhan histories from a CHamoru. perspective.